manuelbieh/react-book/ecosystem/state-management.md

 In most previous examples, only the `<App />` component was passed to `ReactDOM.render()`.
 Here however, we place a `<Provider />` component around the App and also pass a dummy store to it.

 In theory, `Provider` components can be nested inside each other.
 Components connected to a store, will always the **store** of the next `Provider` component up.
-However, this is not common practice and leads to more confusion that necessary.
+However, this is not common practice and leads to more confusion than necessary.
 When two stores exist in parallel, reducers of both stores should be combined via `combineReducer()` into one big store.
 This will allow the `Provider` to wrap around the rest of the elements using only a single store.

 #### Connecting components to a store using the connect function